 The constant flurry of updates surrounding the Paycheck Protection Program (PPP) has finally subsided.
 The Small Business Administration (SBA) has started processing loan forgiveness applications, stopped accepting new loan applications and continues to address borrower questions.
-One reason for the lack of updates is the failed attempt by Congress to pass legislation providing additional economic relief.
+One reason for the lack of updates may be the standstill in Congress to pass legislation providing additional economic relief.
 Last month, Congressional leaders and the White House attempted to negotiate a stimulus bill which among other things would have modified the PPP.
 Since efforts were not fruitful the program has proceeded at an unusually quiet pace.
 It is against this backdrop that on August 24, 2020, Treasury issued an updated Interim Final Rule which addresses forgiveness related to owner compensation and certain non-payroll costs.
 To help clients, prospects, and others, Clayton & McKervey has provided a summary of key information below.

 Owner-Employee Compensation Rule

 There has been confusion about whether an individual with ownership in a PPP borrower is exempt from the owner-employee compensation rule when determining loan forgiveness.
 Remember, guidance published on June 26, 2020 places a limit on the amount of loan forgiveness possible for payroll compensation made to an owner-employee.
 However, it is likely there are some owner-employees that have a small percentage of ownership and no meaningful ability to influence how loan proceeds are used.
 To address this unique situation, the Treasury has stated that owner-employees with less than 5% ownership in either a C corporation or S corporation are not subject to the owner-employee compensation rule.

 Many borrowers have inquired whether amounts attributable to the operation of a tenant or home-based business are eligible for forgiveness.
 No, these non-payroll costs are not eligible for forgiveness.
 There were two examples included which have been listed below.